Living the Land: Release

 Living the Land had its world premiere on 14 February 2025, as part of the 75th Berlin International Film Festival, in Competition.
 On 10 October 2025, it will be showcased in Showcase section of 2025 Vancouver International Film Festival.
 Later it competed in the 'Official Section' of the 70th Valladolid International Film Festival for Golden Spike.
 It will be presented in 'Rising Stars - 2025' section of the 56th International Film Festival of India in November 2025.

-The film will be released in China in 2025.

 In January 2025, the Berlin-based M-Appeal acquired the marketing rights of the film.